cockroachdb/docs/v2.0/data-types.md

 - Other [built-in conversion functions](functions-and-operators.html) when the type is not a SQL type, for example `from_ip()`, `to_ip()` to convert IP addresses between `STRING` and `BYTES` values.

-You can find each data type's supported converstion and casting on its respective page in its section **Supported Casting & Conversion**.
+You can find each data type's supported conversion and casting on its respective page in its section **Supported Casting & Conversion**.